-Verstappen beats Piastri to poole by 0.01 - Speedcafe.com
+Verstappen beats Piastri to pole by 0.01 - Speedcafe.com

-Verstappen beats Piastri to poole by 0.01
+Verstappen beats Piastri to pole by 0.01

 By Mat Coch